WJWstat/StackOverflowNLP/README.md

 $ python data_analysis/stemming.py
 ```

-This will store the most frequent stems and the most frequent words in the files data_analysis/frequent_stems.txt and data_analysis/frequent_words.txt.
+This will store the most frequent words and the most frequent stems in the files `data_analysis/frequent_words.txt` and `data_analysis/frequent_stems.txt` respectively.

 To run POS tagging on the first 10 sentences of the dataset, run: